-3 High and low beam switching (headlights on).
+3 High and low beam switching (Headlight switch in position).
 Move the lever towards the steering wheel and release it.

-3 Headlight flasher (headlights off).
+3 Headlight flasher (Headlight switch in position or 0).
 Move the lever towards the steering wheel.
 The headlight high beam will be on until the lever is released.

 pg.
-15 Lighting
+15 Rear fog lights, Lighting